davdar/maam/writeup/paper.markdown

-We have shown that \emph{Galois transfomers}, monad transfomers that transport (1) Galois connections and (2) mappings to an executable transition system, are effective, language-independent building blocks for constructing program analyzers and form the basis of a modular, reusable, and composable metatheory for program analysis.
+We have shown that \emph{Galois transfomers}, monad transfomers that transport (1) Galois connections and (2) mappings to an executable transition system, are effective, language-independent building blocks for constructing program analyzers, and form the basis of a modular, reusable and composable metatheory for program analysis.

 In the end, we hope language independent characterizations of analysis